-- A. The words and terms of this Intergovernmental Agreement are intended to have their usual meaning unless a specific or more limited meaning is associated with their usage pursuant to the HSC, Title 6. - 1.
-"Abuse" means provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in an unnecessary cost to the Medicaid program, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
-It also includes beneficiary practices that result in unnecessary cost to the Medicaid program. - "Adolescents" means beneficiaries between the ages of twelve and under the age of twenty-one. - 3.
-"Administrative Costs" means the Contractor's actual direct costs, as recorded in the Contractor's financial records and supported by source documentation, to administer the program or an activity to provide service to the DMC-ODS program.
+- A. The words and terms of this Agreement are intended to have their usual meaning unless a specific or more limited meaning is associated with their usage pursuant to the H&S Code, Title 6. - "Abuse" means provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in an unnecessary cost to the Medicaid program, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
+It also includes beneficiary practices that result in unnecessary cost to the Medicaid program. - 2.
+"Adolescents" means beneficiaries under age 21. - "Administrative Costs" means the Contractor's actual direct costs, as recorded in the Contractor's financial records and supported by source documentation, to administer the program or an activity to provide service to the DMC-ODS program.
 Administrative costs do not include the cost of treatment or other direct services to the beneficiary.
 Administrative costs may include, but are not limited to, the cost of training, programmatic and financial audit reviews, and activities related to billing.
 Administrative costs may include Contractor's overhead per the approved indirect cost rate proposal pursuant to OMB Omni-Circular and the State Controller's Office Handbook of Cost Plan Procedures. - 4.
-"Adverse benefit determination" means, in the case of an MCO, PIHP, or PAHP, any of the following: - (1) The denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit. - (2) The reduction, suspension, or termination of a previously authorized service. - (3) The denial, in whole or in part, of payment for a service.
+"Adult" means beneficiaries 21 years of age or over. - 5.
+"Adverse benefit determination" means, in the case of an MCO, PIHP, or PAHP, any of the following: - The denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for DMC-ODS criteria for services, appropriateness, setting, or effectiveness of a covered benefit.